peppersec/thunder_bridge/deployment/README.md

 # Deploying
-For all Bridge parts you have to have [Docker](https://www.docker.com/) installed on the host.
+For all Bridge parts you have to have [Docker](https://www.docker.com/) and [Node.js](https://nodejs.org/) installed on the host.
 You can use docker with remote access for convenience.

 ## Contracts